What Is Elder and Special Needs Law?

 - Are there any alternate courses of action?

 - What are the advantages and disadvantages of each possibility?

 - How many attorneys are in the office?

 - Has that attorney handled matters of this kind in the past?

 - If a trial may be involved, does the attorney do trial work?
 If not, who does the trial work?
-If so, how many trials has he or she handled?
+If so, how many trials have they handled?

 - Is that attorney a member of the local bar association, a health advocacy committee, or trust and estates committee?

 - What is the estimate of the cost to resolve your problem and how long will it take?

 There are many different ways of charging fees and each attorney will choose to work differently.
 Be aware of how your attorney charges.
 You also will want to know how often you will be billed.
 Some attorneys bill weekly, some bill monthly, and some bill upon completion of work.
 Ask about these matters at the initial conference, so there will be no surprises.
 If you don’t understand, ask again.
 If you need clarification, say so.
 It is very important that you feel comfortable in this area.